Forest, trees and sunlight

 Our sustainability principle, «ESG integration», focuses on engagement as a central tool for promoting sustainable corporate practices.
 This also allows us to identify and manage potential ESG risks so that the long-term value of customer investments is protected and enhanced.
 The focus is on counteracting climate change.

 Engagement creates added value for our stakeholders.
 Successful engagement helps companies to improve their governance and the management of their environmental and social issues, which in turn reduces financial risk and improves performance.
+The integration of ESG criteria is also considered part of the fiduciary duty of pension funds.
+We expand these minimum requirements with our ambitions and the wishes of our stakeholders.

-Our three-step engagement approach
+Our three-step engagement strategy

 Engagement via our external asset managers